11. Handling Categorical Data

 ## 0.2212389380530986

-Similarly to the continuous case in Section 6.2.3, we should reject the null hypothesis, if
+Similarly to the continuous case in Section 6.2.3, we reject the null hypothesis, if:

-where the critical value \(K\) is based on the fact that, if the null hypothesis is true, \(\hat{T}\) follows the \(\chi^2\) (chi-squared, hence the name of the test) distribution with \(l-1\) degrees of freedom, see scipy.stats.chi2.
+The critical value \(K\) is computed based on the fact that, if the null hypothesis is true, \(\hat{T}\) follows the \(\chi^2\) (chi-squared, hence the name of the test) distribution with \(l-1\) degrees of freedom, see scipy.stats.chi2.

 alpha = 0.001 # significance level